 But Lauster also highlighted what he believes are Vancouver’s planning success stories: setting up the Agricultural Land Reserve in the 1970s (which helped curb suburban sprawl), the fight against the freeway, and the reinterpretation of residential zoning to enable secondary suites and laneway houses.
 Affordability crisis aside, Lauster thinks that Vancouver has many lessons to share with North America on how to build livable cities.

-As a sociologist, Lauster is especially interested in how cultural attitudes towards housing are evolving, and how Vancouverites are increasingly making themselves at home without a house.
+As a sociologist, Lauster is especially interested in how cultural attitudes towards housing are evolving, and how Vancouverites are increasingly making themselves at home without a house, and some of them even make duplex homes, since its possible to fit two properties on the one block of land, people just hire a draftsman who can make specialized Dual Occupancy Designs for a project.
 His book features a variety of in-depth interviews with local residents, some who love the sense of community in their Yaletown condos and others who feel they thrive better in low-rise neighbourhoods, with a backyard and porch.

 “For me, personally, I think I could find a great home in a variety of housing situations,” says Lauster, who lived in a 2-bedroom Kitsilano apartment while finishing his book and recently moved to a townhouse in Arbutus Ridge.
 “Having some peace and privacy is important to me – including an ability to keep my noisy kids from intruding upon others – and sometimes from intruding upon me!
 But I also think it’s important to have good reasons to get out of my housing and good places to walk and bike nearby.”